Joshua Tree Climate Change Response ProgramHuman Impact

 JT-CCRP is a unified effort to save Joshua trees within the park by taking a three-pronged approach:

 - Identifying areas where Joshua trees have the best chance of persisting (“refugia”)

 All actions require partnerships to provide the research, internships to conduct field monitoring, and teams on the ground to manage fuels.
-Funds from Joshua Tree National Park Association and Parks Project have been instrumental in supporting the critical research and past fuels treatments
+Funds from Joshua Tree National Park Association and Parks Project have been instrumental in supporting critical research and past fuel treatments.

 Learn more about how the National Park Service overall is planning for a changing climate.